Skip to main content

 “Over the years, I’ve built 91 SOCs for companies ranging from the world’s largest retailers, telcos, manufacturers, financial services organisations and more.
 One of my bugbears is that they all struggle with knowledge of assets, even though it’s number one on every cybersecurity controls framework.
 This lack of knowledge means every other aspect of cybersecurity is built on a bed of sand.”

+James notes that many of the challenges around asset management are not technical, but cultural or political.
 With that in mind, he highlights a high-level operational goal for the CISO: “Understand our environment accurately, so we can determine the appropriate levels of risk, apply the appropriate controls, and prioritise incident response.”
-This is largely aligned to what security frameworks say is the reasoning behind understanding assets.

 • Do we know our assets?